jpratt2/CucumberTemplateJava/README.md

 ----

-You can use "base url" or "demo app" in any of the open URL statements
+You can use "base url" or "demo app" in any of the "open URL" statements

     I open base url
     I open demo app

-It is not required to have the http:// in every URL.
-A domain name is enough.
+It is not required to have the http:// in the URL.

 ----